-Education Program admission is open to students who demonstrate that they have the intellectual ability, emotional stability, and dispositional and professional skills needed to be a professional teacher.
-Students desiring to apply to the Education Program must first be admitted to the College through the regular Admissions Office application process.
-Students planning to major in Education will be classified as preeducation until their formal acceptance into the Education program.
+Admission to the Division of Professional Education is open to students who demonstrate that they have the intellectual ability, emotional stability, and dispositional and professional skills needed to be a professional teacher.
+Students desiring to apply to the Education program must first be admitted to the College through the regular Admissions application process.
+Students planning to major in Education will be classified as pre-education until their formal acceptance into the Education program.
 Formal application should be submitted to the Division during ED 205.
-Students in the Non-Licensure Education Studies program do not need to formally apply to the Division of Professional Education.
+Students in the Educational Studies (non-licensure) program do not need to formally apply to the Division of Professional Education.